Machine Learning Notebook

 y_pred = model.predict(X_test)

-max_depth limits tree depth to prevent overfitting.
-Without it, the tree will memorise the training data.
+max_depth limits how deep the tree can grow, which stops overfitting.
+Without it, the tree memorizes the training data.

 Random Forest Regressor